flowjs/ngx-flow/README.md

 # NgxFlow

 The purpose of this package is to create a wrapper for Angular for fileupload using [flow.js](https://github.com/flowjs/flow.js).
-This is at very early stage and basically just proof of concept.
-I am open for API suggestions.

 ## Goals